DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * recoveryAzureVMSize `string`: Target Azure Vm size.
   * selectedRecoveryAzureNetworkId `string`: Target Azure Network Id.
   * selectedSourceNicId `string`: The selected source nic Id which will be used as the primary nic during failover.
+  * selectedTfoAzureNetworkId `string`: The Azure Network Id for test failover.
   * vmNics `array`: The list of vm nic details.
     * items [VMNicInputDetails](#vmnicinputdetails)